Adult Literacy Project

 - Tutoring ABE Video - This video is an example of the first tutoring session.
 During this session the student and tutor get to know each other and set goals.

 Meet new friends and practice English!
 Free informal conversational sessions.
 Participants should have a basic understanding of English.
 Seating is limited.
-Call your local library for more information.

 Who is enrolled in the Adult Literacy Project?